kegsay/blog/_posts/2016-11-12-Intent-driven-APIs.md

 In essence, intent-driven API design involves writing APIs to work in a way which meets the intention of the user.
 This sounds obvious, so let me explain with some fictitious examples.
-What we'll notice is that this intent is often far away from reality, and therein lies the problem.
+What we'll notice is that the intent of the user is often very different from the actual implementation details, and therein lies the problem.

 ### Example: VoIP
 Let's say we're making a VoIP API.
 We can place calls, receive calls, answer/reject calls and hangup.